ZBWpro/CoT-BERT/ReadMe.md

 - Our paper: [[2309.11143\] CoT-BERT: Enhancing Unsupervised Sentence Representation through Chain-of-Thought (arxiv.org)](https://arxiv.org/abs/2309.11143)

-  __We updated the paper on February 29, 2024, but this is still not the final version__
+  __Our paper was updated on March 8, 2024, but it is not yet the final version__

 ## Abstract

-Unsupervised sentence representation learning aims to transform input sentences into fixed-length vectors enriched with intricate semantic information while obviating the reliance on labeled data.
-Recent progress within this field, propelled by contrastive learning and prompt engineering, has significantly bridged the gap between unsupervised and supervised strategies.
-Nonetheless, the potential utilization of Chain-of-Thought, remains largely untapped in this trajectory.
-To unlock the latent capabilities of pre-trained models, such as BERT, we propose a two-stage approach for sentence representation: comprehension and summarization.
-Subsequently, the output of the latter phase is harnessed as the embedding of the input sentence.
-For further performance enhancement, we introduce an extended InfoNCE Loss by incorporating the contrast between positive and negative instances.
-Additionally, we also refine the existing template denoising technique to better mitigate the perturbing influence of prompts on input sentences.
-Rigorous experimentation substantiates our method, CoT-BERT, transcending a suite of robust baselines without necessitating other text representation models or external databases.
+Unsupervised sentence representation learning endeavors to transform input sentences into fixed-length vectors enriched with intricate semantic information while obviating the reliance on labeled data.
+Recent strides in this domain have been significantly propelled by breakthroughs in contrastive learning and prompt engineering.
+Despite these advancements, the field has reached a plateau, leading some researchers to incorporate external components to enhance sentence embeddings' quality.
+Such integration, though beneficial, complicates the solutions and inflates the demand for computational resources.
+In response to these challenges, this paper presents CoT-BERT, an innovative method that harnesses the progressive thinking of Chain-of-Thought reasoning to tap into the latent potential of pre-trained models like BERT.
+Additionally, we develop an advanced contrastive learning loss function and propose a novel template denoising strategy.
+Rigorous experimentation substantiates CoT-BERT surpasses a range of well-established baselines by relying exclusively on the intrinsic strengths of pre-trained models.

 ## Results